CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 campus to campus.

 ## Ability to Add Notes
-**Mark was assigned to implement the design and functionality for this feature, so if it's not done that's probably why.**

-we will need to have the ability for users to sign in and store their notes for this
 ### Functionality
 When the user is building their schedule, they will be able to add notes to side.
 This can allow the user to keep track of things they